Cary Grant: The Englishman That Became a Hollywood Legend

 Grant then officially retired from the movies, deciding to dedicate his life to raising his only daughter Jennifer.

-A few more photos of Cary Grant
+A Photo of Cary Grant in London in 1973

 Cary Grant: Later Years and Final Thoughts